pluralsight/guides/how-to-polish-create-icons-and-splash-screen-images-add-ads-share-and-test-our-calculator-application/article.md

 Ionic helps tremendously with this by providing a single Ionic CLI command to generate all the needed icon and splash screen sizes for us automatically.
 Also, Ionic created [Photoshop Icon Template](http://code.ionicframework.com/resources/icon.psd) and [Photoshop Splash Screen Template](http://code.ionicframework.com/resources/splash.psd), which you can download for free and use as a guideline for creating an icon.

-For when you're creating a branded product having a custom made icon is definitelly a must.
+For when you're creating a branded product having a custom made icon is definitely a must.
 However, in this case, we'll show how to use one of the free services to search for a free icon which we can use in our application (even if our application is a commercial application).
 I tend to use [IconFinder](https://www.iconfinder.com) a lot, and here are the setting which you have to use in order to filter out the calculator images which are Free (PRICE) and can be used in commercial applications and which do not even require a link back (LICENSE TYPE). *Of course, you can also choose to buy an image if you happen to find one that you like*.
 You can additionally search by format, size and background.
 The filters should look like this:

 ![](http://i.imgur.com/TDkaEbp.jpg)